stuartfowler/CEMT/Documentation/stereotypes.md

 `DetectionProbability` contains no attributes or constraints and inherits from the built-in `ValueProperty` stereotype.

-This value property is used in the `SecurityRisk` simulation to capture the quantitative likelihood that the threat will be detected by the system, expressed as a percentage.
+This value property is used in the `SecurityRisk` simulation to capture the quantitative likelihood that the threat will be detected by the system
+*if* the attack is attempted, expressed as a percentage.
 This is one of the primary outputs of the `SecurityRisk` simulation.
 The [`DetectX`](./constraints.md#detectx) constraint blocks dictate the way in which the overall `DetectionProbability` is calculated.

 #### DetectionControlEffectiveness